nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_conn_params.rst

 The Low Latency Packet Mode (LLPM) connection parameters are not supported by the standard Bluetooth.

-The LLPM connection parameters update requires using Vendor Sprecific HCI commands.
+The LLPM connection parameters update requires using vendor-specific HCI commands.
-Moreover, the peripheral cannot request the LLPM connection parameters using Zephyr Bluetooth API.
+Moreover, the peripheral cannot request the LLPM connection parameters using Zephyr Bluetooth® API.

 Connection interval update
 ==========================